drexelwireless/iot-sensor-framework/README.md

 Bellyband laptop by typing `exit` and pressing enter (for Raspberry Pi terminals, you will need to do this twice for terminal window to close).
 Shutdown the laptop by clicking the gear icon on the top right and selecting shutdown.
-Finally, power down all devices at the RFID setup.
+Finally, power down all devices at the IoT setup.

 ## Troubleshooting
 * **Interrogator script hangs**: If the interrogator script hangs after quitting